ivanmysin/CA1_rhythms_model/README.md

       python process.py

-* Run one of the *figure_1(2-6).py* file to plot figure.
+* Run one of the *figure_2(4, 5, 7, 8).py* file to plot figure.
 For example:

       python figure_2.py

 Full simulation need 70 Gb RAM.
-Full simulation: 9000 pyramidal cell, ...
+Full simulation: 9000 pyramidal cell and CA3 gererators, 200 PV basket cells etc.
+You can change cells numbers in *basic_parameters.py* file to reduce RAM usage and computational resources.

 Structure of HDF5 file with results
 -----------------------------------